Thru-hiking: History

-During the late 19th and early 20th centuries, hiking as a means of exploring the world started becoming popular in the U.S. This led to the creation of dedicated long-distance hiking trails, including the 439 km (273 miles) Long Trail in Vermont and the 340 km (211 miles) John Muir Trail in California.
+During the late 19th and early 20th centuries, long-distance walking and hiking became increasingly popular in the United States.
+This period saw the establishment of dedicated trails such as the Long Trail in Vermont and the John Muir Trail in California.

-The first trail to be associated with thru-hiking was the 3,531 km (2,194 miles) Appalachian Trail (AT), which was first proposed in 1921 by Benton MacKaye and completed in 1937 after more than a decade of work.
-The first person to hike the full trail was Myron Avery, a trail promoter who hiked the trail by sections between 1927 and 1936 while trail blazing.
-In 1948, Earl Shaffer completed the first south-to-north thru-hike of the AT, followed by Chester Dziengielewski in 1951, who became the first to hike the trail from north-to-south.
+The trail most closely associated with the development of thru-hiking in the United States is the Appalachian Trail, proposed in 1921 by Benton MacKaye and completed in 1937.
+Myron Avery, an early promoter of the trail, traversed its full length in sections while helping to develop and mark the route.
+In 1948, Earl Shaffer completed what is generally regarded as the first continuous south-to-north thru-hike of the Appalachian Trail.
+In 1951, Chester Dziengielewski completed a continuous north-to-south thru-hike.